 - In the novel DawnThief, one of the founding members of the mercenary band of protagonists goes by "The Unknown Warrior" ("Unknown" for short), a nickname given because he refused to speak of his birth name or upbringing.

 - In Deverry, Prince Galrion is stripped of his rank, wealth and even his name by his father.
 His father issues a decree that ever after Galrion is to only be called "Nevyn".
 That's not a name.
 It's a word that quite literally means "no-one".

 - In the Earthsea series, the Nameless Ones, formerly the main deities of the Kargad religion, are manifestations of Earth's more malevolent aspects.
 Some reside in the labyrinths on the island of Atuan.

 - In Farworld, the orphaned and unknown Markus is given the surname "Kanenas" (Greek for "None")

 - Fate/strange Fake: False Assassin gave up her name long ago.
 She is referred to as False Assassin, the Beautiful Assassin, the Zealot, or No-Name Assassin.

 - In The Graveyard Book, by Neil Gaiman, the main character is called "Nobody Owens" for punny reasons.
 He's also being raised in a graveyard so...
 Mystery!

-- In Jonathan Strange & Mr Norrell, there are two characters called "The Nameless King".
-Due to I Know Your True Name magics, this makes things rather confusing when spells meant to address the latter Nameless King accidentally affect the former Nameless King.
-Neither king was given a name by their mother at birth, so the magics consider any other name to be false.
+- In Jonathan Strange & Mr. Norrell, there are two characters called "The Nameless Slave".
+Due to I Know Your True Name magics, this makes things rather confusing when spells meant to address the latter Nameless Slave accidentally affect the former Nameless Slave.
+Neither enslaved man was given a name by their mother at birth, so the magics consider any other name to be false.